 Tackling the fear of procedure

-The first injection involves injecting the contrast material into the patient to track the medication pathway.
+The first injection involves injecting the contrast material into the person to track the medication pathway.
 The second injection releases the drug itself in the nerve sheath, which provides instant relief.

 How to deal with post procedure soreness?

-Even though the average length of steroid response time is 3 days, the steroids may begin to act sooner in one patient’s body, and may not be effective in another patient until 5 days later.
-This incongruence has nothing to do with the procedure or the quality of drugs used but instead varies from patient to patient.
+Even though the average length of steroid response time is 3 days, the steroids may begin to act sooner in a person's body, and may not be effective in another individual's until 5 days later.
+This incongruence has nothing to do with the procedure or the quality of drugs used but instead varies from person to person.